mosdef-hub/mbuild/docs/getting_started/tutorials/tutorial_lattice.rst

 -  **Generation of lattice structure from `crystallographic index files (CIF) <https://www.iucr.org/resources/cif/documentation>`_ **

-   -  Please also see the :ref:`QuickStart_Load_files` section for other ways to load files.
-   -  Although this feature is not currently implemented, this functionality can be extended.
+   -  Please also see the :ref:`QuickStart_Load_files` section for other ways to load files. functionality can be extended.

 -  *IN PROGRESS* **Template recipes to generate common crystal